 MortgageGym's proven tips to boost your credit score and understand your mortgage eligibility

-Start by checking your credit score and mortgage eligibility for free.
-You can do this by using MortgageGym's free eligibility checker and see your free Experian Credit Score
+Start by checking your credit score and mortgage eligibility.
+You can do this by using MortgageGym's eligibility checker and see your Experian Credit Score

 Prove where you live.
 Register on the electoral roll at your current address – you can do this even if you're in shared accommodation or living at home with your parents.